pulumi/docs/quickstart/azure/tutorial-azure-kubernetes-service.md

     * Enter in a Pulumi project name, and description to detail what this Pulumi program does
     * Enter in a name for the [Pulumi stack](https://pulumi.io/reference/stack.html), which is an instance of our Pulumi program, and is used to distinguish amongst different development phases and environments of your work streams.
-    * Select 'no' when prompted to 'perform this update,' as we'll be interactively editing files in the upcoming steps.
+    * Enter in the Azure environment to use.

-    Change directories to the newly created Pulumi project.
+    * Follow the instructions presented to change directories to the newly created Pulumi project and install the dependencies.

-    ```bash
-    $ cd aks-hello-world
-    ```

-2. Add the required dependencies:
+1. Add the required dependencies:

     This installs the dependent packages [needed](https://pulumi.io/reference/how.html) for our Pulumi program.